State of the Great Lakes 2025

 Can we swim at the beaches?

 Yes.
-However, some beaches are occasionally unsafe for swimming due to bacterial contamination indicating pathogen risks.
+However, some beaches are occasionally unsafe for swimming due to bacterial contamination, indicating pathogen risks.

 See the Beach assessment